CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

 The contents of the `semgrep-sast-report.json` contains rules and snippets of code that have potential vulnerabilities as well as amended code that has been fixed with the tag `fix` in the rule.

-Workflow engine uses Gatecheck to 'audit' the semgrep logs once Semgrep has finished.
+Workflow engine uses [Gatecheck](https://github.com/gatecheckdev/gatecheck) to 'audit' the semgrep logs once Semgrep has finished.
 It does so by scanning for vulnerabilities defined by [Open Worldwide Application Security Project](https://owasp.org/) IDs.
-Workflow-engine outputs this to STDOUT reading from STDERR, where other errors are gathered.
+Workflow-engine reads STDERR, where other errors are gathered from `code-scan` tools, audits them via Gatecheck and outputs this audit to STDOUT.
+It also releases the logged output files into the `artifacts/` directory in your working directory.

 Ex.
 |            Check ID            |                           Owasp IDs                           |  Severity |  Impact |  link |
 |--------------------------------|---------------------------------------------------------------|-----------|---------|-------|
 | react-dangerouslysetinnerhtml  | A07:2017 - Cross-Site Scripting (XSS), A03:2021 - Injection   | ERROR     | MEDIUM  |       |